flodri/py-DMUD/README.txt

 When you have all of this simply run the MAIN.py file.

-If you want access to admin commands put your full discord pseudo in the admins set in admins.text
+If you want access to admin commands put your full discord pseudo in the admins set in admins.txt (you'll be able to add admins with the !admin comand after that)

 Changelog :
 0.1.5 (31-03-2020):